 The Working From Home Factsheet, available here, outlines how to set up your workspace for your wellbeing along with guidance on key IT systems.

 If you need to visit a frontline location

-Many work from home colleagues are visiting frontline locations to get their computer on to the Metro network.
+When it is safe and appropriate to do so, some colleagues will need to visit frontline locations to get their computer on to the Metro network.